 The performance standards for the Phase 2 mitigation areas, as listed in the approved HRP, are provided in Table 9 for reference.
-Based on the results of the botanical monitoring, all of the Year 2 performance standards for the Phase 2 mitigation areas have been met.
-The performance standards for structural patch richness, sediment/topographic stability, and wildlife use monitoring were not required to be assessed during Year 2.
+Based on the results of the botanical monitoring, all of the Year 3 performance standards for the Phase 2 mitigation areas have been met.
+The performance standard for structural patch richness will be assessed during Year 4 using the California Rapid Assessment Method (CRAM) following the completion of the Phase 3 implementation.
+There is no Year 3 standard for wildlife use monitoring; however, general and focused wildlife surveys were conducted throughout Year 3.